 To date, it has been Map 14.
 This provides Lee County with the ability to direct limerock mining to appropriate, already designated locations, and provides assurances to the community that a mine will not be proposed in their back yard.
 Map 14 and the other components of the 2010 DR/GR plan were years in the making through a very public, transparent process.

 Yet now Lee County is proposing to delete this map and its corresponding policies.

 The ECCL backs a plan by The Conservancy of Southwest Florida to ask Lee County to maintain the balance between lime rock extraction and other land uses including residential, commercial and conservation.
 We will also strongly express to Lee County that Map 14 and its supporting policies need to remain as part of the Lee Plan.

 What do I say?

-Tell the LPA board members of your concern that the present Lee Plan requirements that are proposed to be deleted should remain.
+Tell decision makers of your concern that the present Lee Plan requirements that are proposed to be deleted should remain.
 They were instituted for good reason during a long and intense planning effort by many citizens, experts, and scientists.
 They were included in the Lee Plan to ensure that only the amount of mining that is actually needed is authorized in an orderly fashion and allowed within already specified areas around Alico Road, keeping in mind that mining adversely affects our water supply, wildlife, traffic, noise, dust, and overall quality of life.